necl9/MauseBad/README.md

 # MauseBad
 A small Windows script to replace your mouse with keystrokes - Vim style.

 Free and open source.
 ...Obviously.
 I mean it's a script.

 I've seen some ideas and examples on the net - and it looked intriguing.
 I wanted to try how it would feel to not take my hands off of keyboard at all.
 That interruption always annoyed me.

 But what I found on the net was either not the way I liked, not on Windows, or paywalled.

 So I did it for myself.

 And since the script already done, why not share it, right?

 Just keep in mind that it's first and foremost the script that I did for myself.
+Hence, some of the decisions.

 # Dependancies:
 AutoHotkey v2.0 or later.